This article summarises the appeal of Audemars Piguet (AP) in easy-to-understand terms , with terminology hints provided for technical terms.

 At the same time, AP adheres to a policy of not increasing production numbers too much , which helps to maintain a stable supply and demand balance, making it easier for value to be maintained in the secondary market.

-Market prices of the six representative models and trends over the past three years (easy to understand)
+Market prices of the six representative models and trends over the past three years

 When looking at the numbers, keep in mind that the "playing field" is different: used estimates = current median value , dealer listings = desired price before negotiations , and auctions = the result of a single bet .
-The median sale price (number of days) indicates good turnover, and volatility indicates the magnitude of fluctuation.
+The median sale price (number of days) indicates good turnover, and volatility indicates the degree of fluctuation.

-Ref. | Model | Used Estimate (USD) | 1-year rise and fall | Dealer listing | Recent auction examples | Median sale price | mullet |
+| Ref. | Model | Used Estimate (USD) | 1-year rise and fall | Dealer listing | Recent auction examples | Median sale price | mullet |

-15550ST | RO Selfwinding 37 | $40,609 | +3.5% | $49k–$60k | — | 93 days | 11.6% |
+| 15550ST | RO Selfwinding 37 | $40,609 | +3.5% | $49k–$60k | — | 93 days | 11.6% |

-16202ST | RO Jumbo 39 | $68,133 | -5.8% | $69k–$86k | CHF 113,400 (2022) | 100 days | 9.4% |
+| 16202ST | RO Jumbo 39 | $68,133 | -5.8% | $69k–$86k | CHF 113,400 (2022) | 100 days | 9.4% |

-26240ST | RO Chronograph 41 | $49,918 | -1.2% | $60k–$76k | — | 43 days | 10.7% |
+| 26240ST | RO Chronograph 41 | $49,918 | -1.2% | $60k–$76k | — | 43 days | 10.7% |

-26331ST | RO Chronograph 41 (previous model) | $39,564 | +1.1% | $34k–$100k | $33,990 (2025) | 34th | 5.3% |
+| 26331ST | RO Chronograph 41 (previous model) | $39,564 | +1.1% | $34k–$100k | $33,990 (2025) | 34th | 5.3% |

-26586IP | RO QP Ultra-Thin | $159,409 | -15.5% | $175k–$188k | $239k (2022) ~ CHF 138.6k (2024) | 73.5 days | 15.3% |
+| 26586IP | RO QP Ultra-Thin | $159,409 | -15.5% | $175k–$188k | $239k (2022) ~ CHF 138.6k (2024) | 73.5 days | 15.3% |

-26591TI | RO Minute Repeater | — | — | $280k–$473k | $330.2k (2025) | — | — |
+| 26591TI | RO Minute Repeater | — | — | $280k–$473k | $330.2k (2025) | — | — |

 The personality of each model in one word

 - 15550 (37mm): High demand.
-Color and model year make a big difference.
+Dial color and model year determine the popularity.

 Numerical "pitfalls" and how to avoid them

-- Used estimates are the "current median": outliers tend to be excluded.
-Individuals in poor condition will be lower.
+- Used price estimates are based on the "current median" value: outliers tend to be excluded.
+Items in poor condition or missing accessories are rated low.

 What are the differences between regions (Japan/Hong Kong/US/Middle East)?